nabouneama/Project-1-Elk-Stack/README.md

 - Run the playbook, and navigate to http://52.225.73.227:5601/app/kibana to check that the installation worked as expected.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+_Commands to download playbook and update files_
 - cp ansible.cfg /etc/ansible
 - nano hosts
     [webservers]